-Halfway (or Half Way), Illinois was an unincorporated settlement in northeastern Williamson County, Illinois located about halfway Marion and Corinth, Illinois.
+Half Way, Illinois was an unincorporated settlement in northeastern Williamson County, Illinois located about halfway between Marion and Corinth, Illinois.

 Joseph Williams owned a general store in section 25 of Lake Creek Township, just a mile east from the spot where Vancleve Hendrickson opened the Oak Hill post office in his home on his farm (on the west township line in section 30 of Corinth Township) on October 30, 1871 and became its postmaster.
 James Hearn bought the farm and became the new postmaster on November 11, 1872.
 The post office was closed on December 15, 1876 and the Oak Hill community was without a post office for 18 years.

 Williams’ store was across the road from his farmhouse.
 Williams opened a post office in his store on February 5, 1895 and named it Half Way.

 The new town of Pittsburg R.F.D.
 Illinois, began in 1905 and Albert Riggs became its first postmaster on December 8, 1906.
 Nicholis Riggs became the postmaster of Half Way, the same day, and remained in that position until the post office was closed December 15, 1911.

 THE SECOND HALFWAY ILLINOIS: 1916-1927

 Halfway was a rough and very wet unincorporated settlement nicknamed "Little Juarez" in Williamson County, Illinois.
 The nickname "Little Juarez" came about from the general lawlessness, shootings and proliferation of gambling and booze, even during Prohibition.